 Any carry-over effects from Experiment 1 to Experiment 2 should affect both horizon conditions equally in Experiment 2.
-The horizon difference we observed in Experiment 2 cannot arise from previous Experiment 2 exposures, because we randomly assigned the 2 horizon conditions to the 2 homebases each day.
+The horizon difference we observed in Experiment 2 cannot arise from previous Experiment 1 exposures, because we randomly assigned the 2 horizon conditions to the 2 homebases each day.
 This has now been indicated in the method section.

 Experiment 3 may have some carry-over effects from Experiment 1 and 2.
 We do not think it is necessary to run Experiment 3 in naïve rats, however.
 First, Experiment 3 is not essential to the main conclusions of the paper.
 We acknowledged that exposure to Experiment 1 and 2 may contribute to the high threshold (more switching) in Experiment 3, but it is unlikely that the high decision noise parameter arises from any carry-over effects from Experiment 1 and 2.
-Since increasing volatility increases decision noise, it still hold from Experiment 3 that volatility itself does not account for the horizon differences we observed in rats.
+Since increasing volatility increases decision noise, it still holds from Experiment 3 that volatility itself does not account for the horizon differences we observed in rats.
 We made this clearer in the text.

 - There remain some real differences between the tasks.
 In particular, the human rewards are not consumed in the present, and thus form an amortized goal that can only be used (can they? were the points used for anything?
 That was unclear) in total.
 In contrast, the rats are receiving a reward with direct intrinsic value (sugar water).
 This means that the rewards are both immediate and biologically necessary for the rats, but neither for the humans.
 It would be better to try to match these if possible.
 That being said, I am not as concerned about the physical differences between tasks.
 I agree that rats treat space and levers differently, as do humans.
 The real question is whether the authors can show somehow that the computational algorithms *necessary* to solve these tasks are equivalent or whether alternative computational algorithms are possible.
 If there are alternative computational algorithms possible, then the authors need to show that they do not match with the observed behavior.